 A Transportation Benefit District is an independent taxing district that can be formed by cities and counties in Washington.
 They can be used for acquiring, constructing, improving, providing, and funding transportation improvements within the area of the district.
 Projects may also include operations, preservation and maintenance of transportation facilities.
 Chapter 36.73 RCW contains the rules and regulations for forming and operating the district.
 Bellevue’s Transportation Benefit District is governed by Bellevue City Council, shares the same boundaries as the city, and any funds raised by the district would be used within the city.

-How will the Transportation Benefit District raise money?
+How can Transportation Benefit Districts raise money?

 State law allows for Transportation Benefit Districts to raise money in several ways.
 In general, the funding options are either approved by the district's governing body or voter-approved.
 The governing body of the Transportation Benefit District is the Bellevue City Council, and they will determine the funding mechanism.
 Council-approved options include a 0.1% sales tax, a vehicle licensing fee, a building construction or land development fee, or a vehicle toll on city streets.